resbaz/nectar-cloud-lessons/Planning/notes.md

 We have turned Putty/Xming installation into a prerequisite for Windows users...

+If you want to test the Windows instructions, but don't have a Windows machine, Microsoft have preconfigured virtual machines for testing their browsers with: https://dev.windows.com/en-us/microsoft-edge/tools/vms/mac/

 ## Questions

 ### Q: Why not just use Amazon?